Lawrence R. Ellzey

 Lawrence Russell Ellzey (March 20, 1891 – December 7, 1977) was a U.S. Representative from Mississippi.
+He also served as president of a junior college.
+He was a Democrat.

 Education

 Born on a farm near Wesson, Mississippi, Ellzey attended the rural schools and was graduated from Mississippi College at Clinton, A.B., 1912.

 He attended the University of Chicago in 1927.

 He became a teacher in the consolidated county schools of Mississippi between 1912 and 1917.

 Wartime

 He volunteered as a private in the Quartermaster Corps on December 13, 1917, and served overseas nine months before being discharged as a first lieutenant on February 20, 1919.

 Career in education

 He served as superintendent of education of Lincoln County, Mississippi from 1920 to 1922.
 He was a teacher in the agricultural high school in Wesson from 1922 to 1928.
-He served as president of Copiah-Lincoln Junior College, Wesson, Mississippi from 1928 to 1932.
+He served as president of Copiah-Lincoln Junior College in Wesson, Mississippi from 1928 to 1932.

 Career in politics

 Ellzey was elected as a Democrat to the Seventy-second Congress by special election on March 15, 1932, to fill the vacancy caused by the death of Percy Quin.

-He was reelected to the Seventy-third Congress and served from March 15, 1932 until January 3, 1935.
+He was reelected to the Seventy-third Congress and served from March 15, 1932, until January 3, 1935.
 He was an unsuccessful candidate for renomination in 1934 to the Seventy-fourth Congress.